pingpongballz/PO-SBR-Python/README.md

 # How to use
 Place POsolver.py into the working folder, and use the functions.
 I am too lazy to make a module sooo yeah :/
+Examples are given in Test_RCS for RCS, and Test_range for radar range profile.

 # Results
 Flat plate at boreside. x-axis: degree(angle). y-axis: RCS(dBm^2)